History of Greenland: Norse settlement

 Dead man lying face downwards on the ground.
 On his head was a hood, well made, and otherwise good clothing of frieze cloth and sealskin.
 Near him was a sheath-knife, bent and much worn and eaten away.

 This was reportedly the last time any European saw any of the Norse Greenlanders dead or alive.

+Unlike Vinland, Greenland was known to many Europeans in the Middle Ages.
+Frederick II, Holy Roman Emperor, wrote about Greenland as did the Italian Galvano Fiamma.

 Norse abandonment

 A graphical description of changes in temperature in Greenland from 500 – 1990 based on analysis of the deep ice core from Greenland and some historical events.
 The annual temperature changes are shown vertical in ˚C. The numbers are to be read horizontal: